 Along with low morale, your output can tank and your turnover can skyrocket.
 This is because safety incidents and issues can eat into production times.
 The low morale that comes with it only weakens your ability to turn out great products.

 And at the end of the day, employees who don’t feel safe will leave.
-Unhappy employees who also don’t feel like their employers is concerned about their safety have very little motivation to stay.
+Unhappy employees who also don’t feel like their employers are concerned about their safety have very little motivation to stay.
 This can quickly increase your turnover and impact your bottom line.

 It’s in everyone’s best interest (especially yours) to make safety a priority and provide a quality safety program for your employees to follow.